Skip to Content

 7. Await the restoration process and start your phone again.

-This is a long process but if you have had an update that doesn’t work with your phone this is the best option.
 Sometimes an update can become corrupted and may need restoring to an older version.
-Sometimes updates will slow down older iPhones by adding features that don’t work well with the older hardware, this is another good reason to revert to an older update.
+Other times, updates will slow down older iPhones by adding features that don’t work well with the older hardware; this is another good reason to revert to an older update.

 Check Your Screen Protector